 PIA went on to rank the seriousness of scuffing, setting four levels of scuffing and one for torn mail.
 Note that only a tiny percentage of mailed pieces get level four or are torn during processing.

 We had a postcard the other day that had the scuffing in the opposite corner, it looks like it was run upside down: It seems the postal equipment is capable of running right side up or upside down.

-Coatings can reduce but do not eliminate the scuffing that occurs.
-Coatings include varnish, aqueous, nexgloss and nexprotective.
+Coatings like varnish and aqueous can reduce but do not eliminate the scuffing that occurs.

 Direct mail can go out in envelopes to offer the most protection, translucent and clear envelopes allow the recipient to see the mail piece design before the envelope is even opened.
 This adds some cost, consult with us about pricing if this option may fit your project.

 PIA makes three design suggestions to minimize the effects of marking and scuffing:

 1. Avoid darker colors.
 Lighter colors will not show the effects of marking as dramatically, since they blend more closely into the white of the paper should the ink be marked.

 2. Avoid large solids.
 Break the design up with smaller design elements.